 Next on the list is Alibaba.
 With over $229 billion in projected annual sales, Alibaba is the world’s largest online commerce platform.
 Renowned for its prowess in data analysis and AI implementation, the company has revolutionized the way businesses interact with potential customers.
 Currently, it generates thousands of product descriptions for use in its marketplace through natural language processing alone.

-By using artificial intelligence, Alibaba has helped cities in China become safer and more efficient.
-City Brain, an online platform that uses mapping, data analysis, and surveillance to help monitor urban areas, helps to reduce traffic jams by providing real-time data about traffic flow patterns.
-Alibaba Cloud is also helping farmers monitor crops using AI technology to optimize agricultural efficiency and cut costs for farmers.
+Using artificial intelligence, Alibaba has helped cities in China become safer and more efficient.
+City Brain, an online platform that uses mapping, data analysis, and surveillance to help monitor urban areas, helps reduce traffic jams by providing real-time data about traffic flow patterns.
+Alibaba Cloud is also assisting farmers to monitor crops using AI technology to optimize agricultural efficiency and cut costs for farmers.

 Apple is spearheading the artificial intelligence and machine learning movement.
-In fact, some of its platforms and products, like FaceID and the AirPods (a wireless earpiece and charging case), wouldn’t be possible without AI.
+Some of its platforms and products, like FaceID and the AirPods (a wireless earpiece and charging case), wouldn’t be possible without AI.
 The iPhone giant also uses machine learning to support voice assistants like Siri and curate user experience when they visit its website.

 Apple is also investing in services.
-The Cupertino tech giant is using artificial intelligence to help you find and discover files and photos.
+The Cupertino tech giant uses artificial intelligence to help you find and discover files and photos.
 It’s even making it easier for you to navigate your way to a meeting with the help of its Maps app.

 Spotify is more than just a music streaming service — it’s an entirely virtual environment that can tell you what song to play next and how to feel about it.
 Spotify can track listeners’ music preferences and insert them into a learning algorithm to make the perfect musical recommendations every time with its deep learning algorithms.
 From trending tracks and top charts to personalized playlists, Spotify is more than just a music streaming service — it’s an integral part of our daily lives.